A Quiet Seal

 This is that point.

-No new cosmology is being introduced.
+No new overarching system is being introduced.

-No additional tiers are required.
+No additional layers are required.

 No further complexity is necessary to validate what already stands.